 - Following birth, a test is available called umbilical cord blood gas analysis (ABG).
 It can show whether pre-birth oxygen supply was sufficient and can reveal other symptoms of meconium aspiration.
 Developed in 1958, the ABG has become highly valued in birth caregiving.
 ABG is now recommended in all high‐risk deliveries by the American College of Obstetrics and Gynecology.
 Researcher B.J.
 Stenson writes,

-“Analysis of paired arterial and venous specimens can give insights into the aetiology of acidosis in the newborn
+"Analysis of paired arterial and venous specimens can give insights into the etiology of acidosis in the newborn.

 It has become widely accepted that ABG can provide important information about the past, present, and possibly the future condition of the infant….It is therefore of increasing clinical and medico-legal importance that (birth caregivers know) the principles and practice of obtaining and interpreting cord-blood-gas values, and the underlying evidence base."

 Most people know that quite commonly, an umbilical cord will loop itself around the neck of an unborn infant.
 In a worst-case scenario, oxygen supply could be affected during birth.
 Foreseeing this obviously is a critically important part of caregiver responsibility.

 But case-by-case variation is quite great among nuchal cords.
 For example, there are more than half-a-dozen distinct ways a cord can wrap around a neck.
 Ultrasound diagnosis of a cord wrapped around the neck was first described in 1982, but some say it has proved of limited reliability.

 Fortunately, some nuchal-cord variations pose little or no danger to a safe birth.
 For this reason, a caregiver needs to avoid or postpone invasive action, such as cutting and clamping a nuchal cord, for as long as it is safe to do so.